MIT-REALM/neural_clbf/README.md

 This repository includes code accompany several REALM papers (see below for references).
 Specifically, it hosts our framework for using neural networks to learn certificates (usually Lyapunov, Barrier, or Lyapunov-Barrier functions) to robustly control nonlinear dynamical systems.

+Disclaimer: this code is research-grade, and should not be used in any production setting.
+It may contain outdated dependencies or security bugs, and of course we cannot guarantee the safety of our controllers on your specific autonomous system.
+If you have a particular application in mind, please reach out and we'll be happy to discuss with you.

 ## How to run

 First, install Git LFS if you have not already